QUANHONGLE/CS421-emotion-prediction/notebooks_p2/README.md

 ## Implementation Details

 ### Embeddings
-- Used `all-MiniLM-L6-v2` from Sentence Transformers to encode all training utterances into 384-dimensional vectors
+- We used `all-MiniLM-L6-v2` from Sentence Transformers to encode all training utterances into 384 dimensional vectors
 - The query is formed by concatenating all conversation history utterances up to turn 5

 ### Preprocessing
-- Data loaded from CSV files (train, dev, test)
+- Data loaded from CSV files train, dev, and test
-- Emotion and Empathy scores normalized to [0, 1] using min-max normalization
+- Emotion and Empathy scores normalized to [0, 1] using min max normalization
-- EmotionalPolarity one-hot encoded into 4 classes (0, 1, 2, 3)
+- EmotionalPolarity one hot encoded into 4 classes (0, 1, 2, 3)
-- Malformed rows skipped using `on_bad_lines='skip'`
+- Malformed rows are skipped

 ### Similarity Score
 The total similarity between a query and each training utterance is calculated as: